 “At a couple of events, I’ve seen a fascinating demonstration where VeloCloud simulates a troubled link and pushes a video stream through it, both with and without VeloCloud impacting the flow.”

 This chart was designed to show that off.
 The top bar shows an overall view of perceived network performance over time, alongside actual ISP statistics.
-Hovering over the chart provided more details about any given state on various performance metrics, and showed any actions the Edge took improve to improve perceived performance.
+Hovering over the chart provided more details about any given state on various performance metrics, and showed any actions the device took improve to improve perceived performance.

 “Top 10” lists: These screens showed information about the top 10 (as defined by various metrics):